omigutin/file_path_parser/README.md

 * Group name in the result will be None if not found or not valid.
 * If both path and filename have the group, value from priority wins.
 * You can use any number of groups or patterns — no hard limit.
+* **PatternMatcher.find_special:**
+  This internal method is not used by default, but can be handy for advanced scenarios (e.g., direct pattern lookup in a string, testing, or future extensions).

 ---